sdowty/388Example/README.md

 Notice my DRC has 0 Errors and 12 Approved.
 That means there were 12 errors that have been reviewed and deemed acceptable.
 You should consult myself, Dr. Forier, or Dr. Viall before approving DRC faults.

 #### Board Submission
+You will create a release called "Gerber Submission"

 DRC must be run on your board prior to submitting.
 Any DRC errors will result in your design being rejected.
 **Boards with critical DRC errors are unmanufacturable**